drawwithcode/2022-group-project-group05/README.md

 The project takes inspiration from the experiment held at Cornell University, called *Communicating Intimacy One Bit at a Time*, where chosen couples could only communicate using one bit messages.
 The idea behind N01 is the same one: The server connects two people; every time one of them touches the heart button, it generates a sound in the other person’s device.

-The aim of the experience is to show the language behind the messages that we exchange on the web, ***binary code***, and to do so it makes fun of the numerous apps and websites that now-days aims to find us our soulmate.
+The aim of the experience is to show the language behind the messages that we exchange on the web, binary code, and to do so it makes fun of the numerous apps and websites that now-days aims to find us our soulmate.
 These technology indeed use human communication to obtain a digital connection; N01 does the contrary: the purpose is to ***find each other communicating digitally but physically connect***.

 N01 in this sense present itself as the ultimate love guru: a website that knows what’s best for you, but to get its knowledge you have to communicate with its language.

 ---

-#### **INDEX <3**
+## **INDEX <3**

-1. Concept (っ◕‿◕)っ ♡
+1. #### Concept (っ◕‿◕)っ ♡
    1.1 [binary code](#binary-code)<br>
    1.2 [structure](#structure)<br>

-2. Experience (´ε｀ )♡
+2. #### Experience (´ε｀ )♡
    2.1 [exhibition](#exhibition)<br>
    2.2 [homepage](#homepage)<br>
    2.3 [login](#login)<br>